Funding for Feminist Studies PhD Students

 - Diversity of Views and Experiences Fellowship (DOVE)

 - Interdisciplinary Center for the Study of Global Change Fellowship (ICGC)

 If you are an entering student interested in being a departmental nominee for one of these fellowships, please contact the Director of Graduate Studies Diyah Larasati at firstname.lastname@example.org for more information.

 There are numerous other internal and external fellowship opportunities for students beyond the first year, depending on the student’s area of study and progress in the program.
 Some of these include:

 - DeWitt and Stout Wallace Fellowships for mid-career graduate students

-- Harold Leonard Memorial Film Fellowship
+- Harold Leonard Memorial Fellowship in Film Study

 - Mark & Judy Yudof Fellowship for Science Policy and Ethics

 - Foreign Language and Area Studies Fellowships (FLAS) for language-study related to dissertation research